GII/emdb/docs/source/how_to_do/yaml_launch_files.md

 # How to configure an experiment

-In this section, we are going to see how to use the YAML and launch files in order to configure our experiments.
+In this section, we will provide an explanation in how to use the YAML and launch files in order to configure our experiments.

 These files appear in other How To Do sections, but here we will do a complete explanation of both.

 ## YAML files

 The YAML file defines the parameters of the experiment that determine the behavior of the cognitive architecture.
-We can configure the following ones:
+There are two files to provide: The commander configuration file and the

-**Commander configuration file**
+### Commander configuration file

 This file, commander.yaml, is located in the core package, in the config directory (core/config).
 Here it's possible to decide the number of execution nodes that the commander is going to create and the number of threads of each one.
 By default, there are 5 execution nodes with 1 thread for each one: